Department Vision

 Why is this important?

-In 2020, our clean streets rating was 89%, just under the target of 90%.
-Street sweeping is vital for the safety of our pedestrians, cyclists, and motorists to assure that debris is cleared from lanes, shoulders and pathways in a timely manner.
+In 2021, the city's clean streets rating was 91%, just above the target of 90%.
+Street sweeping is vital for the safety of pedestrians, cyclists, and motorists to assure that debris is cleared from travel lanes, shoulders and pathways in a timely manner.
 Further, timely removal of leaves and fall debris helps reduce urban flooding possibilities throughout the city.

 What are the next steps?